-Many Intranet managers grew up pouring over a gazillion add-ons in order to customize their SharePoint 2010 or 2013.
-Whatever your use case was – workflows, social networks or record management – there used to be add-on that you could buy.
-When SharePoint Online first started on Office 365, there wasn't much of an ecosystem around add-ons.
+When SharePoint Online first started all the way back in 2013, there wasn't much of an ecosystem around add-ons.
 But over the years this has changed as the default SharePoint option is now seen to be the one on Microsoft 365.

-Whatever your background, migrating to the cloud or wanting to improve your employee experience, in this guide we have collected some of the most interesting add-ons that transform your Microsoft 365 SharePoint intranet into a digital workplace.
+So whether you're migrating to M365, are new to SharePoint or just generally want to improve your employee experience, in this guide we have collected some of the most interesting add-ons that transform your Microsoft 365 SharePoint intranet into a digital workplace.

 Aggregating multiple calendars into one central view, say to show them on the corporate homepage, is a great idea to make sure users don't miss anything.
 This app does just that and the price of just under $4K seems reasonable for organizations that can divide the cost over a larger user base.

 Companies that find SharePoint lists aren't formal enough to consider using them for their approvals, might like this add-on.
 It offers the ability to make your own forms, approvals flows and send emails at any point throughout the workflow process.
 There is a free trial, but even at just $499 as a one-time fee this seems very reasonable and worth a try.

 This web part is a free tool to make your own Card-based UIs for your SharePoint intranet.
 Just design your own Card (from scratch or by starting with a template) and then copy-and-paste the code into this web part.
 Easy way to spruce up your SharePoint's visual appeal, for no cost at all.